Curriculumonline

 BADMINTON

-• 35 COMPLETELY SMASHING A practical session in which students discover, through observation and analysis, the techniques and situations for the badminton smash.
+• 35 COMPLETELY SMASHING A practical session in which students discover, through observational analysis, the techniques and situations for the badminton smash.

 • 37 DEEP OR SHALLOW?
 Students use their observational and analytical skills to look at variations in depth of shot.